ruby-china/rails-guides/source/association_basics.md

 end
 ```

-Each instance of the order model will have these methods:
+Each instance of the `Order` model will have these methods:

 ```ruby
 customer